Scania-Vabis L20: Scania-Vabis L20

 Scania-Vabis’ first post-war model, the L10 had been introduced already in 1944.
 Two years later came the larger L20, with a six-cylinder variant of the company's module engine which had been introduced in the late 1930s.
 The truck was also offered with a trailing axle.
 This version was called the LS20, with an “S” for "support axle".
 The largest bogie vehicle had a payload capacity of 10.2 tonnes.

 Scania-Vabis L60

 At the end of 1949, Scania-Vabis introduced a direct injected diesel development of their module engine.
 It had been designed in collaboration with British truck manufacturer Leyland Motors.
-With the new engine, the six-cylinder truck got its name changed to L60 and LS60 respectively.
+With the new engine, the six-cylinder truck's name was changed to L60 and LS60 respectively.
 Otherwise the truck was mostly unchanged.
 In 1951 the old fashioned non-synchro four-speed gear box was replaced by a synchronized five-speed transmission.

 Scania-Vabis L71 Regent

-In the spring of 1954 the final development of Scania-Vabis’ six-cylinder module engines were introduced, with larger displacement.
+In the spring of 1954, the final development of Scania-Vabis’ six-cylinder module engines was introduced, with larger displacement.
 The trucks were renamed L71/LS71 Regent and received air brakes.
-From the autumn of 1955 they could also be ordered with power steering.
+From the autumn of 1955, they could also be ordered with power steering.